asyrafzlkln96/ping_tool_availability/README.md

 ![image](https://github.com/asyrafzlkln96/ping_tool_availability/blob/main/Switch%20SW-1%20Ping%20Availability%2028-11-2019%20(12%20am-12%20pm).png)

 # Django Endpoints (Browse to http://localhost:8000 and add below endpoint):
+* /pingtool : To list all information on all switches by querying to DB.
 * /update_switch_status : To update switch status as 0 when P1 to P5 are all zeros and as 1 for other records.
 * /update_timestamp: To bulk update convert unix timestamp to date in DB.
 * /create_chart : To create chart to represent switch statuses for 12 hours